Punktum-dk/whois-service-specification/README.md

 Hostname:             auth01.ns.dk-hostmaster.dk
 Hostname:             auth02.ns.dk-hostmaster.dk

-# Use option --show-handles to get handle information.
+## Use option --show-handles to get handle information.
-# Whois HELP for more help.
+## Whois HELP for more help.
 ```

 ```
-# Hello XX.XX.XX.XX.
+## Hello XX.XX.XX.XX.
 Your session has been logged.
 ```

 The IP address has been masked for the example, As stated all request are logged.

 ```
-# Copyright (c) 2002 - 2016 by DK Hostmaster A/S
+## Copyright (c) 2002 - 2016 by DK Hostmaster A/S
 ```

 Copyright notice.

 ```
-# Version: 2.0.2
+## Version: 2.0.2
 ```

 This is the version string of the service.
-The service uses (semantic versioning)[semver.org], so this is major release `2`, bug fix release `2`.
+The service uses [semantic versioning](semver.org), so this is major release `2`, bug fix release `2`.
 No feature releases has been made indicated by the minor release indicator: `0`.

 ```
-# The data in the DK Whois database is provided by DK Hostmaster A/S
+## The data in the DK Whois database is provided by DK Hostmaster A/S
-# for information purposes only, and to assist persons in obtaining
+## for information purposes only, and to assist persons in obtaining
-# information about or related to a domain name registration record.
+## information about or related to a domain name registration record.
-# We do not guarantee its accuracy.
+## We do not guarantee its accuracy.
 We will reserve the right to remove
-# access for entities abusing the data, without notice.
+## access for entities abusing the data, without notice.
 #
-# Any use of this material to target advertising or similar activities
+## Any use of this material to target advertising or similar activities
-# are explicitly forbidden and will be prosecuted.
+## are explicitly forbidden and will be prosecuted.
 DK Hostmaster A/S
-# requests to be notified of any such activities or suspicions thereof.
+## requests to be notified of any such activities or suspicions thereof.
 ```

 Terms of use notice.